dhellmann/pymotw/PyMOTW/xmlrpclib/index.rst

     xmlrpclib.Fault: <Fault 1: "<class 'xml.parsers.expat.ExpatError'>:not well-formed (invalid token): line 6, column 55">

-Binary data can also be used to send objects using pickles.
+:class:`Binary` objects can also be used to send objects using :mod:`pickle`.
 The normal security issues related to sending what amounts to executable code over the wire apply here (i.e., don't do this unless you're sure your communication channel is secure).

 .. include:: xmlrpclib_Binary_pickle.py
     :literal:
     :start-after: #end_pymotw_header

-Remember, the data attribute of the Binary instance contains the pickled version of the object, so it has to be unpickled before it can be used.
+Remember, the data attribute of the :class:`Binary` instance contains the pickled version of the object, so it has to be unpickled before it can be used.
 That results in a different object (with a new id value).

 ::